richardstartin/richardstartin.github.io/_posts/2020-02-07-sparse-bitmatrix-substring-search.md

 It's also not possible to do a fast and wide search on the other side of an interface which only grants access to a byte of input at a time.

-> Benchmarks run on OpenJDK 13 on Ubuntu 18.04.3 LTS, on a i7-6700HQ CPU, [benchmark data](https://github.com/richardstartin/runtime-benchmarks/blob/master/searcher.csv)
+> Benchmarks run on OpenJDK 13 on Ubuntu 18.04.3 LTS, on a i7-6700HQ CPU, [benchmark data](https://github.com/richardstartin/runtime-benchmarks/blob/master/searcher.csv), [source code](https://github.com/richardstartin/runtime-benchmarks/tree/master/src/main/java/com/openkappa/runtime/stringsearch).